cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 - **Revenue Streams**:
   The DAO continuously generates revenue through game transactions, NFTs, marketplace fees, and staking rewards.
 - **Controlled Spending**:
-  Expenditures are prioritized based on the potential return on investment and alignment with the DAO’s mission.
+  Expenditures are prioritized based on the potential return on investment and alignment with the DAO's mission.
 - **Periodic Audits**:
   Regular audits are conducted to evaluate treasury performance, ensuring funds are utilized effectively and transparently.